springernature/otelcollector-binary-boshrelease/README.md

             receivers: [otlp, hostmetrics, prometheus]
             processors: [batch]
             exporters: [debug]

 ```

 # Release process

-Blobs are stored in this repository as LFS objects!
+Blobs are stored in this repository as LFS objects!.
+Commit all blobs to `blobstore`.

-## Creating and testing a release
+## Creating and testing a non-final release

 In order to test and create a "non final" (dev) release, run:

 ```
-# Update or sync blobs
+# Download, update or sync blobs
 ./update-blobs.sh
 # Create a dev release
 bosh  create-release --force --tarball=/tmp/release.tgz
-# Upload release to bosh director
+# Upload dev release to bosh director (for testing)
 bosh -e <bosh-env> upload-release /tmp/release.tgz
 ```

 ## Releasing a final version

 Final versions are released by the GH Action workflow.
-Please commit all changes and then push an annotated tag to the repository:
+Please commit all changes (and blobs) and then push an annotated tag to the repository.

+> [!WARNING]
+> Do not commit `releases` and `.final_builds` resources created when doing a final release manually.
+Those are commit by the pipeline

 ```
-git tag -a v1.4 -m "my version 1.4" git push --tags
+git tag -a v<version> -m "<comment used to commit the resources created by bosh>" git push --tags
 ```